sateayamsuper/elemen-ai-content/index.md

 layout: home
 title: Elemen.ai Content Hub
 intro: >
-  Welcome to our repository of AI-generated marketing content.
+  Welcome to our AI-powered marketing drafts.
+Below are the latest posts.
-  Browse our latest drafts and published posts below.
 ---